eneskkoc/Jetpack-Compose-Navigation/README.md

-I used navigaiton in kotlin jetpack compose.
+I used navigation in kotlin jetpack compose.